-34 Other examples are article 18 (special cases of property protection) covered by the general provision on protection of property; 5A (freedom of information) as an extension of freedom of expression; 9A (personal data protection) could be included in a separate paragraph to the protection of private life as substantially found before the 2001 amendment, see L. Mitrou, "Protection of Personal Data: A New Right?" in D. T. Tsatsos, E. V. Venizelos, X. I. Contiades (eds.), The New Constitution: Conference Proceedings for the Revised Constitution of 1975/1986/2001, Ant.
-N. Sakkoulas Publishers, 2001, p.
-85 (in Greek); paragraphs 2 and 3 (same protection from dissolution for associations and unions of people) shall be merged; paragraphs 4 (prohibition of non compliance with laws on the basis of religious beliefs) and 5 (oath) of article 13 are totally unnecessary.
+Other examples could be article 18 (special cases of property protection) covered by the general provision on protection of property, 9A (personal data protection) that could be included in a separate paragraph to the protection of private life as substantially found before the 2001 amendment (Mitrou, 2001: 85), paragraphs 3 (equal terms of state supervision to ministers of all religions), 4 (prohibition of non-compliance with laws on the basis of religious beliefs) and 5 (oath) of article 13 that are totally unnecessary.

-simplification and clarification of the rights protected, for the people's better understanding.
-Furthermore, a significant revision of certain rights is needed for better compliance with fundamental rights framework in the European legal order.35
+In conclusion, a horizontal revision of fundamental rights' structural form shall be forwarded.
+The framework of the reform would be based on simplification and clarification of the rights protected.
+Furthermore, a significant revision of certain rights is needed for better compliance with fundamental rights framework in the European legal order.
+For instance article 5, par.
+2 (non-discrimination) shall be enriched with more discriminatory grounds, i.e. sexual orientation.